Susan M. Gordon

-Susan M. Gordon served as Principal Deputy Director of National Intelligence until August 15, 2019.
+Susan M. Gordon served as Principal Deputy Director of National Intelligence from August 7, 2017, until August 15, 2019.
 Prior to assuming that role, she was the Deputy Director of the National Geospatial-Intelligence Agency (NGA), having assumed the position on January 1, 2015.
-Before joining the NGA, she served as director of the CIA's Information Operations Center and senior cyber adviser to the Director of the Central Intelligence Agency.
-Gordon worked for the Central Intelligence Agency for over 25 years.
+Before joining the NGA, she served as director of the Central Intelligence Agency's Information Operations Center and senior cyber adviser to the Director of the Central Intelligence Agency.
+Gordon worked for the CIA for more than 25 years.

 Early life and education

 Gordon obtained a B.S. from Duke University in 1980, majoring in zoology.
 While at Duke, she was a power forward and the only three-year captain for the Duke Blue Devils women's basketball team in its history.